MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 Use a `POST /api/providers/{providerId}/agreements/{agreementId}/oneoffpayments` endpoint in order to charge your customer one time for extra services.

-Use case: When the customer alreadY has an active agreement and wants to order extra services/products.
+* Use case: When the customer alreadY has an active agreement and wants to order extra services/products.
 It is customer initiated, and the customer needs to swipe in the MobilePay app.
+It is not possible to capture expired payments.
+* Capture and Reserve is handled by the Merchant.
 The Merchant needs to capture the payment, to avoid that the payment will end up as being expired.
-It is not possible to capture expired payments.
+It is dependent on the merchant use case, how fast the Merchant wants to capture the One-Off payment.
+For example, a hotel may reserve a payment, then move the money when the guest checks out.